kianwasabi/Detect_Pattern_in_Image/README.md

 Simple Matlab Script which searchs for a pattern within a picture using the corr2 function.

-Corr2 computes the correlation coefficient between A and B , where A and B are matrices or vectors of the same size
+Corr2 computes the correlation coefficient (in %) between Image A and B.

 Required toolboxes: Image Processing Toolbox